If you live in central and northern Wisconsin, you have probably been touched by Treyden Kurtzweil's life story.

 Pictured above: Cassie and Travis Kurtzweil with Dr. Michael McManus.

 Despite his young age, Treyden left behind a legacy.
 Thanks to the Internet, thousands of people around the world – from close to home to all across the United States and even as far as Japan and the United Kingdom – have also followed his story closely.

 While Treyden was sick, Cassie started a Facebook page, Saving Treyden.

 She shared her experiences – and her frustrations – on her Facebook page.
 Her open, honest and emotional postings gained a huge following, with as many as 126,000 people checking it.

 Even though Treyden lost his battle with ALL, his memory lives on.
 His parents are working closely with Marshfield Clinic Development to transform a very ordinary pediatric hematology/oncology family waiting room into something that will capture the imagination of young cancer patients and their parents.
-It's called "Treyden's Cabin" and you can find more information about it at
+It's called "Treyden's Cabin."

 The Kurtzweils partnered with Marshfield Clinic to raise $50,000 to name the family waiting room, Treyden's Cabin.
 On August 1, efforts began to reach the $50,000 goal.
 In just three short months, thanks to hundreds of donors, volunteer fundraisers and other supporters, the goal was met.

 An anonymous donor couple, who had just recently learned about Treyden's story, made a generous gift of $17,268 to reach the $50,000 goal exactly.
 The husband is battling his second bout with cancer and together, they decided they wanted to "show those affected by cancer that other cancer patients care."
 The donors found true joy in their ability to put smiles on the faces of many.